by John Jordan

 Valuation Variant for Scrap and WIP

 This valuation variant allows a choice of cost estimates to valuate scrap and WIP in a WIP at target scenario.
-If the structure of a routing is changed after a costing run, WIP can still be valued with the valuation variant for scrap and WIP resulting in a more accurate WIP valuation.
+If the routing structure changes after a costing run, WIP can still be valued with the valuation variant for scrap and WIP, resulting in a more accurate WIP valuation.

 Valuation View